innerlee/Shell.jl/README.md

 [![Build Status](https://travis-ci.org/innerlee/Shell.jl.svg?branch=master)](https://travis-ci.org/innerlee/Shell.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/v545p6s5rbiwtx2y?svg=true)](https://ci.appveyor.com/project/innerlee/shell-jl)

-**WARN**
+> **WARN**
-> The implementation basically put the string into a script file and run that file.
+The implementation basically put the string into a script file and run that file.
 So it is **error prone** because you have to deal with all the subtle stuff like escaping spaces, quotes, etc.
 This tool is good for running simple things like `ls`, `echo`, etc.
-But **DO NOT** use this in your serious scripts unless you have double checked its correctness.
+But **do not** use this in your serious scripts unless you have double checked its correctness.

 Now you can run string commands!